paradite/awesome-quotes/README.md

 (01:39:42) If you have a thousand or 10,000 people and things have really regressed, you are not able to do selection and you’re choosing random people, what happens is then you need to put a lot of processes and a lot of guardrails in place just because people don’t fully trust each other or you have to adjudicate political battles.
 There are so many things that slow down the org’s ability to operate.
 And so we’re nearly a thousand people and we’ve tried to make it so that as large a fraction of those thousand people as possible are super talented, super skilled, it’s one of the reasons we’ve slowed down hiring a lot in the last few months.
 We grew from 300 to 800, I believe, I think in the first seven, eight months of the year and now we’ve slowed down.
 The last three months, we went from 800 to 900, 950, something like that.
 Don’t quote me on the exact numbers, but I think there’s an inflection point around a thousand and we want to be much more careful how we grow.

-## Amanda Askell on language model character and being a world traveler
+## Amanda Askell on Language Model Character and Being a World Traveler

 > https://lexfridman.com/dario-amodei-transcript